captbaritone/jordaneldredge.com/_posts/2021-11-23-implementing-pythons-context-manager-pattern-in-javascript.md

 ## Conclusion

 While not perfect, I've found this pattern quite useful in my JavaScript applications, especially when writing server-side Node code.
 It can be useful both when defining new APIs, or as a helper wrapper around APIs that you don't control.

+---

+_Update 2023-09-17: I've learned that since 2018 there has been a TC39 proposal for [Explicit Resource Management](https://github.com/tc39/proposal-explicit-resource-management) that aims to provide syntax for this pattern._